Moa Ilar

 Moa Maria Ilar (born 6 July 1997) is a Swedish cross-country skier.
 A member of the Swedish National Cross-Country Team since 2022, she made her World Cup debut in 2019, in Ulricehamn, Sweden.

 Ilar claimed her first World Cup victory on 26 November 2023, winning the 20 km freestyle mass start in Rukatunturi, Finland.

+Ilar placed eleventh in the Women's 10 kilometre freestyle race at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).